s-nlp/RISC/.ipynb_checkpoints/README-checkpoint.md

 ## Notes

 - Train filtering in feature export is enabled through `filter_questions_for_reranker(...)`.
-- `--test-budgets` is now supported in export, training, and ablation scripts.
-If provided, it overrides range-based test-budget generation.
+- `--test-budgets` is supported in export, training, and ablation scripts.
+If provided, it overrides range-based budget generation.
 - For downstream training scripts, the metadata path should point to the **train metadata JSON**, not the test metadata JSON.